AngusMcLure/PoolTestR/README.md

 ```

 #### 3. Install the current version of `PoolTestR`.
-Though PoolTestR is now at v0.2.0 with additional features and bug fixes, this cannot be made available on CRAN until `StanHeaders` and `rstan` have been updated on CRAN also.
 To also install the most up-to-date version of `PoolTestR` directly from GitHub, in addition to the above steps also run:
 ```R
 install.packages("devtools") # you can skip this if you already have devtools installed options(timeout = 300) # increases time-limit for downloading package to 300 seconds (for slow connections)